Best Almond Flour Brands: Choices For Every Recipe

 Packaging

-• Plastic containers: Ensure a tight seal but consider eco-friendliness.
+• Plastic containers: Usually seal well, but check for recyclability.

 Interested in learning more?
 Check out the best vegan yogurt next!